Bond requirements changing for ISF

 22 06 2011

-Starting June 25, ISFs will be rejected if a continuous bond or ISF bond is not in file with Customs.
+Starting June 25, 2011, Importer Security Filings will be rejected if a continuous bond or ISF bond is not on file with U.S. Customs and Border Protection.
 Previously, ISFs would be Accepted with Warnings if the importer did not have a bond in place.
 If you currently do not have a continuous bond, TRG highly recommends purchasing one since this covers both ISF and entry.
 If an importer does not have a continuous bond, they would need to purchase two bonds every time they import via ocean.

-To purchase a continuous bond, please contact your TRG account executive or visit www.trgbond.com.
-TRG offers very competitive pricing for continuous bonds.
+To purchase a continuous Customs bond, contact Trade Risk Guaranty and compare their competitive pricing for a continuous Customs bonds.

 Trade Risk Guaranty (TRG) Celebrates Blue Ribbon Cutting Event